-At UKZN libraries, subject librarians oversee a group of subjects and assist their staff and students which includes training on the use of various resources.
+At UKZN libraries, subject librarians oversee a group of subjects and provide assistance to their staff and students which includes training on the use of various resources.
 In most instances subject-specific library training is carried out solely by the subject librarian, occasionally assisted by a colleague.
 Before the implementation of Covid-19 restrictions, the general library training sessions were campus-based.
 Now we are hosting online sessions with colleagues from other UKZN libraries and campuses.
 Co-presenting for the first time with colleagues from a different library and campus has been an enriching experience.

 I have admired the different approaches taken by colleagues when presenting the content.
-By attending these sessions, I have realised that there are bits of information that I have not included in my training sessions.
-Did you know that Google Scholar has something called Google Patents and that you can also create labels for your saved items?
+By attending these sessions I have realised that there are bits of information that I have not included in my training sessions.
+Did you know that Google Scholar has something called Google Patents, and that you can also create labels for your saved items?
 I need to make a note of these to include in my next Google Scholar session.

-I have also learned a lot about the different styles of presentation.
+I have also learnt a lot about the different styles of presentation.
 I have yet to emulate the calm and collected dispositions of some of the presenters, and can only dream of having the honeyed voices of others.

-I am sure by attending these sessions we were able to glean ideas for our library training sessions, whether it is to improve on our presentations or content.
+I am sure by attending these sessions we were able to glean ideas for our own library training sessions, whether it is to improve on our presentations or content.
 I have picked up the following pointers from the sessions attended: